-Procedure and Helpful Hints for Foreign Contracts
+Helpful Hints for Foreign Contracts

 - First and foremost, the more lead time allowed and the more information given can be crucial to having a seamless contract situation for all parties involved.
 Many times it can take a while to nail down the specifics, get forms back and forth, etc…

 - All-inclusive contracts are always the easiest but not always wanted by the contractor.
 It all depends upon how they take care of their tax issues.

-NOTE: If there is not enough time to process contract through the mail, fax or email the contract with the Dean’s signature to the vendor to sign return electronically.
+NOTE: If there is not enough time to process the contract through the mail, fax or email the contract with the Dean’s signature to the vendor to sign and return electronically.
 This ensures they are agreeing to the contract language and payment terms but is not yet a valid contract.
-The department will hold on to the “original contract” until the vendor arrives at which time the contract should be immediately signed by the contractor and then fully executed in Business Services as usual prior to the start of work.
+The department will hold on to the “original contract” until the vendor arrives at which time the contract should be immediately signed by the contractor and then fully executed in Business Services as usual, prior to the start of work.
 We will be looking for any final immigration documents that may have been required upon entry at this time as well.

-Foreign Vendor Terms of Payment
+Foreign Contractor Terms of Payment

 It is always preferred for payments to be sent to contractors through the mail after their departure in order to allow processing time.
 However, we are aware that in some countries it is next to impossible for individuals to cash these checks.
 In this case, if the contractor is requesting payment prior to their departure, please see below.

 - If the contract is for compensation/honorarium only, it is possible to request the pull warrant from St. Paul.
-The contract needs to reflect this information on Page 3, section III.B.1.
+The contract needs to reflect this information on Page 3, section 3.b.i.
 Also, enter this information in header page 2 of the purchase order under instructions to vendor as well as entering this information in the PO’s memo field.
 We must have two weeks lead time in order to receive the check back from St. Paul prior to the contractor’s departure.
 Provided that all required forms and immigration documents have been submitted and approved along with a signed additional authorization form from the inviting department, the check may be presented to the contractor after their duties are completed and prior to U.S. departure.

 - If expenses are involved a pull warrant may be possible prior to departure provided that all required forms and immigration documents have been submitted and approved along with an itemized invoice and corresponding original itemized expense receipts, all showing a zero balance due.
 Again, we must have two weeks lead time in order to receive the check back from St. Paul prior to the contractor’s departure.